WOLVS/RadarChallenge2020/README.md

 1. **Radar Challenge  Task**
 	- average AP mAP=1/N  ∑[AP]_i
-	*Refer to paper XXXX for understand how to caculate AP

 2. **Final Score**
 	- Final score:    average mAP
 	Higest mAP  is declared winner of this challenge.